MechanicalRock/mechanicalrock.github.io/_posts/2021-03-23-fed-talk-s01e01-getting-started.md

 ![3 boxes in a row where their box-sizing is set to border-box](/img/fed-talk/s01e01/boxsize-3.png)

 Notice the content area itself shrinks (blue square), but everything else stays the same?
 That’s the power of applying `box-sizing: border-box;` across the app.
 It sets an opinionated view on how content can be constructed throughout the app.
-I personally use this implementation as it stops me from having to calculate dimensions in my head, all I have to do now is provide a width and height and we’re good to go.
+I use this implementation as it stops me from having to calculate dimensions in my head, all I have to do now is provide a width and height and we’re good to go.

 ---

 ## :massage: Heads Up!

 It’s important to keep your webpage’s Meta information up-to-date as a lot of the information in the `<head>` help define the webpage’s meta-data.
-This data can be used for numerous things such as:
+This data can be used for many things such as:

 * Describing your page’s content to Web Crawlers (description, author, content type).
 This is to help with Search Engine Optimisations (SEO)
 * Declaring your documents `charset`